jim-ww/charshare/charshare-spec.md

 #### Chat with Characters

 - Create a new chat with any character; send, edit, and delete messages.
-- **Message versioning**: each message keeps a history of edited versions, with one marked active — the UI lets the user swap between them (see updated Message model below).
+- **Message model is a branching tree, not linear per-message versions.** Each `Message` has a single `content` and a `parent_id` (null for a root message).
+Editing a message or regenerating a response adds a new sibling node under the same parent rather than mutating the original — `Chat.active_child` (a map from parent message id to the currently-selected child id) determines which branch is "the" visible conversation at each fork point; `Chat.root_id` points at the currently-selected root (usually there's only one, but regenerating the very first message can add another).
+The UI lets the user swap the active branch at any fork.
 - Can edit both the user's own messages and the AI's messages.
 - "Generate response for me" — lets the AI draft the user's next line when they're unsure what to say; implemented as the same completion call with a different prompt framing (writing as the user, in-context, rather than as the character).
 - Messenger-style bubble UI.
+- Each chat remembers: which persona the user was playing as when the chat was created (`persona_id`, fixed for the chat's lifetime — see Personas), unsent composer text (`draft`), the selected character-image-viewer index (`image_index`), and a per-chat set of background images (`backgrounds`) with one active (`active_background`).

+### Personas

+- A **persona** is a local-only "mask" the user can wear while chatting — never published, signed, or synced to GUN.
+- Fields: `name` (ignored for display while `auto_name` is true, in which case the displayed name tracks the user's live profile username instead), `description`, `auto_name`, `created_at`.
+- `Preferences.personaSelections` remembers the last persona used per character (`characterId -> personaId`), so switching back to a character defaults to the persona last used there.

 ### User Profiles

-- Create, edit, delete profiles; changes propagate to peers via GUN.
+- Create, edit, delete profiles; changes propagate to peers via GUN using the same signed-snapshot/tombstone mechanics as characters.
+- **Username claims**: a separate first-come-wins signed claim (`src/lib/gun/usernames.ts`) mapping a normalized `@username` to a pubkey, enabling `@username` search/display.
+Uniqueness is only client-side-enforced — GUN has no consensus, so a race between two clients claiming the same name simultaneously is possible and undetected; documented as a known limitation.
+- **Name search index**: every published character's name is tokenized and indexed (`src/lib/gun/names.ts`) via the same generalized signed pointer-index mechanism used for tags (see GUN Implementation Details), powering Browse's name search.
 - Profile data is easily exportable/importable as JSON.

 ### Preferences

 - Configurable GUN relay instances (sensible default provided, user can override).
-- Theme: dark/light.
+- Theme: any of DaisyUI's built-in themes (see Stack).
-- **AI provider config**: OpenAI-compatible proxy support, starting with OpenRouter (user supplies their own API key, stored locally/IndexedDB only).
-OpenRouter's `/api/v1/chat/completions` supports CORS for direct browser calls, so no proxy server is needed for this provider.
-(Note for later: providers like Anthropic/OpenAI block direct browser calls by default and would need a proxy if added — not a concern for the OpenRouter-only MVP.)
+- **AI provider config**: OpenAI-compatible proxy support.
+Three providers implemented — OpenRouter, Ollama (local, no key), and Hugging Face — each with its own independently-persisted config (`ProviderConfigMap`) so switching providers doesn't clobber the others' settings.
+OpenRouter/Hugging Face keys are user-supplied, stored locally/IndexedDB only.
+(Providers like Anthropic/OpenAI that block direct browser calls by default would need a proxy if ever added — not needed for the current providers.)
   - Standard sampling settings where the provider allows them: temperature, max_tokens, context_size.
-  - Advanced settings: top-K, top-P, repetition penalty, frequency penalty, forbidden words/phrases.
+  - Advanced settings: top-K, top-P, repetition penalty, frequency penalty, forbidden words/phrases, disable-thinking toggle.
+- Additional preferences beyond provider/theme/relays: `blockedTags`, `blockedAuthors`, `hiddenCharacterIds` (other users' characters hidden locally without being deleted), `personaSelections`, `defaultBackground` (applied to newly-created chats), `chatOpacity` (message bubble/composer opacity over the chat background), `showNsfw`.
 - All preferences are exportable/importable as JSON.

 ## Data Model